-Hiring the right people can be challenging, especially if you’re in a rush to get extra help for the busy season.
+Hiring the right people can be challenging, especially if you’re in a rush to get extra help in your restaurant for the busy season.

 If you’re in a time crunch to find the right seasonal hires, consider these three strategies to make searching for the right fit against the clock a little less stressful.

 1. List the qualities of your ideal candidate

 Even if you’re racing against the clock to find candidates, it’s critical that you have an idea of what you’re looking for.

 “Have a plan in place around the competencies and behaviors you want a candidate to have, and take the time to deliberately explore whether a candidate has those things when you interview them”.